alexcg1/alexcg1.github.io/_posts/2021-09-18-comparing-bit-and-clip-image-encoders.md

 - Big Transfer encoder from Google
 - CLIP image encoder

-In essence, these turn an image file into vector embeddings that a neural network can understand.
+In essence, these use a neural network to turn an image file into vector embeddings that can be compared for a similarity ("nearest neighbor") search.
 Which one is best (at least for memes)?
 Let's put them to the test.
 We'll index 10,000 memes and compare:

 - Time it takes to index (in minutes) (note: this covers the running time of the whole Jina process, not just encoding)
 - Size of the index (in megabytes)